Hearst Castle Shortbread Cookies

 It didn’t matter that I was going to make chocolate mousse this weekend, and that I’d just made almond rice pudding – I wanted vanilla shortbread, and nothing else would do.

 I did a quick search and ultimately decided to make the Hearst Castle Shortbread Cookies because I wanted to use my heart-shaped cookie cutter.
-I was a bit taken back by the pound of butter that the recipe called for, so I decided halve the recipe.
+I was a bit taken back by the pound of butter that the recipe called for, so I decided halve the recipe (although the recipe below is for a full batch).
 That’s 2 sticks of butter and still just as much butter per cookie as if I’d made a full batch, but that’s actually all the real butter I had anyway.
 I used a little less salt than the recipe said to, and omitted the vanilla bean.
 I didn’t mix together the dry ingredients before I added them to the sugar-butter.

 Always use an electric mixer when you mix shortbread.
 This is the single most important thing you can do to make your shortbread-making experience easy and hassle-free.
 The mixer incorporates all the sugar and flour into the butter thoroughly, and much more easily than you ever can manually.
 I’ve mixed shortbread together with spoons and the like, and even kneaded it together with my hands to try to work everything together.
 I used to prefer mixing things by hand, without appliances, but trust me – your mixer is your best friend here.
 You can even work your way through unsoftened butter if you need to, although it takes a little longer.